Anti-idling project in Thame

 • Test the air quality in idling hot spots

-• Run campaigns to raise awareness
+• Run campaigns to raise awareness and educate our local community

 • Talk to bus companies